Island-by-Island Guide To The Best NYE

 Grenada

 The Spice Island is a top 10 Caribbean destination over the holidays.
-With four distilleries to visit displaying the old ways and new innovative distillers.
+With 4 distilleries to visit displaying the old ways and new innovative distillers, do check in advance which are open or closed.
 From resorts to a laid-back atmosphere, gorgeous beaches, and lively street parties.
 Explore the island, on Friday nights, go to the north-west coast fishing village of Gouyave.

 Guadeloupe